DevMehediHasan/popup-notification/README.md

-# Modern Wordpress Popup Notification for products
+# Modern Wordpress Popup Notification for products.
+You can add Popup notification for your Products/Services